cybergu0ck/notes/engineering/software/fundamentals/design-patterns/behavioural/strategy.md

-# strategy pattern
+# Strategy Pattern

 <br>
 <br>

-## theory
+## Theory

-the strategy patterm encapsulates a family of interchangable startegies(algorithms) and facilitates the client to select one at runtime.
+The strategy patterm encapsulates a family of interchangable startegies(algorithms) and facilitates the client to select one at runtime.

 <br>